msilverblatt/comp116-msilverblatt/a5/README.md

    is a copy of `dropbox.zip`.
 However, `file` states this is only data.
 The `.TrueCrypt` directory tells us if this is encrypted data, TrueCrypt was used.

-   Using a virtual machine running Kali Linux, we ran

-   > truecrack -w dictionary/openwall_3546.txt -v -t Dropbox.zip
+   Using a virtual machine running Kali Linux, we ran `truecrack -w dictionary/openwall_3546.txt -v -t Dropbox.zip`

+   > Found password:			"iloveyou"
+   > Password length:			"9"
+   > Total Computations:		"84"

    Within a few seconds, it detected 'iloveyou' as a valid password.
 Using TrueCrypt, we were able to mount the Dropbox.zip file with that password.
 There were two encrypted